Schlumberger Foundation Call for Applications for the 2015-2016 Faculty for the Future Fellowships

 The Schlumberger Foundation:

-The Schlumberger Foundation is an independent nonprofit entity that supports science, engineering and technology education.
+The Schlumberger Foundation is a non-profit organization that supports STEM education.
 Recognizing the link between science, engineering, technology, and socio-economic development, as well as the key role of education in realizing individual potential, the Schlumberger Foundation’s flagship program is Faculty for the Future.